1987

 (with friendly permission of © Bay Laurel)

-On September 28 the album Music For The Masses was released.
+On 28 September Music for the Masses was released.
+The

-While Alan was still programming the keyboards for the tour David became a
+While Alan was still programming the keyboards for the tour, Dave became a

-October 14 son Jack was born, a few days before the tour started.
+father.
+On 14 October his son Jack was born, a few days before the tour started.

-The Masses-Tour was splitted up in five legs and started on
+The Masses-Tour consisted of five legs and began on 22 October with

-Behind The Wheel / Route 66 was released.
+On 28 December the single Behind the Wheel / Route 66 was

 Fletch: "That was an accident, that was not meant to be, really.